JTaal/JTaal.github.io/_posts/2025-09-14-regularisation.md

 ## Introduction
 Regularisation is one of the most powerful techniques in machine learning to combat **overfitting** and improve **generalization**.
-Instead of keeping it abstract, this post introduces an **interactive 3D Regularisation Visualizer** built with Three.js and TailwindCSS.
+Instead of keeping it abstract, this post introduces an **interactive 3D Regularisation Visualizer**.

 ---